tangula-t/tanguBot/docs/configuration/slave.md

 In the example above there are 3 statuses for the slave to set: `name`, `name2` and `name3`.
 - When the slave sets their status to `name`, `aStateVariable` will be initialised to 1, unless the previous state was `name2`.
 - When the slave sets their status to `name2`, `test` will be initialised to 2.
+- When the slave sets their status to `name2`, every 60 seconds a task from tasklist `timertasks` will be chosen
 - When the slave sets their status to `name3`, [/slave status task]({% link commands/slave.md %}#slave-status-task) will execute tasklist `taskList`

 All settings, except description are optional.